iterorganization/SimDB/docs/user_guide.md

 simdb remote list
 ```

-and you can see all of the stored metadata against a remote simulation using:
+and you can see all the stored metadata against a remote simulation using:

 ```bash
 simdb remote info <SIM_ID>